OnePlusOSS/android/README.md

 1. Repo sync all code with default.xml
 2. Root your device
 3. Pull the necessary libraries from your device by executing the script `pull_library.sh`
 4. After pull_library.sh be executed, a directory  named "vendor" should be generated.
-Copy this directory to the of project.
+Copy this directory to root of project.
 Building the System
 ===
 **[Set up environment]**